bhavin042/sbs/README.md

 Secure Banking Application:
-This is a web based banking application with basic fetures of the banking systems and security features like PKI, OTP, USer session management etc.
+This is a web based banking application with basic fetures of the banking systems and security features like PKI, OTP, User session management etc.